jppastorek/canvas_data/README.md

 Step 2: Create a .env file and input your tokens and other environment variables (this is more secure than hard coding endpoints and keys)

-Step 3: Install the necessary packages: pip install requests pandas google-auth google-auth-oauthlib google-auth-httplib2 google-python-api-client smtplib
+Step 3: Install the necessary packages: pip install requests pandas time python-dotenv google-auth google-auth-oauthlib google-auth-httplib2 google-python-api-client smtplib (these are only if you want to load data in a google sheet and send a confirmation email)